 - Genetics and gene regulation

 Take advantage of this fantastic opportunity for students!
-Register an academic at the earlybird rate of $1,835 and bring a student for only $850.
+Register an academic at the earlybird rate and bring a student for only $850.
 Unfortunately, Postdocs are not eligible.
 Both registration packages include; accommodation for the 01, 02, 03 March 2020 (on a shared basis for students) and a 24hour all-inclusive food and beverage package for the conference period.
-Academic registrations must be completed by 03 January 2020.
+Academic registrations must be completed by 15th September 2019.
 Once registered, please contact Chloe Trundle to obtain a special registration link for your student.

 Nicolas Bazan (LSU Health New Orleans)